tanjary21/The_Shell/README.md

 * Play with redirecting of input/output using angle brackets `<, >` and the pipe operator `|`

 ## Exercises
+Note: You will do the following excercises on the Shell.
+For each excercise, copy and paste your shell commands to the main.sh file.
+After completing all the excercises, commit to github.
 1. Please run the command `$SHELL`.

 2. Check what your current working directory is.
 Navigate to `/home/runner/Practical1-The-Shell`